iankpconcentricsky/django-sky-visitor/README.md

   * Customize views and URLs
   * Customize forms
   * Choose to not automatically log a user in after they compelte a registration, or password reset
-  * Don't create users with `manage.py createsuperuser` or `django.contrib.auth.models.User.create_user()` because there won't be a proper entry in the subclassed user table for them

 ### Messages
 This app uses the [messages framework](https://docs.djangoproject.com/en/dev/ref/contrib/messages/) to pass success messages